dmbarbour/wikilon/docs/Runtime.md

 A viable option is support a per-thread 'nursery' where small, volatile objects are allocated and dropped without book keeping.
 We then require a copy-collector and bump-pointer allocator.
 When the nursery is out of space, we update reference counts then compact objects into a fresh nursery.

-We could augment the nursery with a survivor space - an extended life span for volatile objects.
+We could augment the nursery with a survivor space.
+The idea would be to promote only survivors of multiple nursery passes: nursery, nursery first pass survivor, second-gen nursery, second-gen survivor, reference-count.
+This would limit us to four copies of an object, with the primary nursery being processed multiple times for each second-gen nursery step.

+This way, small volatile objects are eliminated by the time we reach the mature space, and we can make some useful guarantees about exactly how much effort we expend on copies.
+The RC update pass would be deferred until we handle survivor-level copies, so would be a rare event (at cost of holding onto older checkpoints).

 An intriguing possibility is to only perform the RC pass when we compact the survivor space.
 We might then have a dozen nursery first-gen nursery collections per RC pass, at the cost of always keeping the prior snapshot in the survivor space.

 So... we'd have RC only for long-lived objects shared by multiple threads.